 Tree Canada is an organization that believes in creating positive action against climate change.
 Because trees sequester carbon dioxide from the atmosphere, the more trees we plant the more we prevent emissions from affecting our atmosphere.
 Our Grow Clean Air program is about doing just that.
 Carbon emissions can be calculated using our online calculator, which gives you an approximate estimate of the number of trees that need to be planted in order to offset your emissions.
 We can also help you to formulate more specific estimates according to the emissions from a specific event or from a company’s overall operations.

 Offsetting carbon through tree planting is a great way not only to reduce the effects of greenhouse gases and improve the environment, but also to constructively neutralize the impact of your personal emissions or those of your company or organization.
 In fact, if you offset carbon through our Grow Clean Air program you can earn a “carbon neutral” certification.
 This is a way to become greener, to show corporate social responsibility, and to protect future generations from the potentially devastating impacts of climate change.
 Carbon offsetting is mitigation, not reduction.
 If emissions are first reduced, offsetting is less expensive, and a proactive approach can be taken: the more trees are planted, the more carbon is offset globally, not just from your own activities.
+Click here to learn more about planting trees using Tree Canada's Carbon Protocol.

 The most commonly emitted greenhouse gas is carbon dioxide, and this is the only gas plants use in photosynthesis to create energy and grow.
 About a third of human-made emissions are covered by this process.
 Since trees are the major sources of sequestration, without them climate change would be much more severe.
 Keeping this in mind, carbon sequestration from trees is an obvious way to combat global warming.
 This is one of the least expensive and least risky solutions.
 Reforestation and reducing deforestation gradually raises the percentage of emissions trees can absorb.

 On the other hand, if you are a landowner and you wish to establish a tree planting to generate carbon credits, you must know that these projects are often long and costly to establish.
-As an example, for a third party verifier to visit the planting site and to review the project design document, this will cost approximately $15,000.
+As an example, for a third party verifier to visit the planting site and to review the project design document, the cost will be approximately $15,000.
 So, for this kind of project to be worth it, it’s best to have a large piece of land where lots of trees could be planted.

 Certain sponsors might have an interest in investing into this type of project.
 So if you own a large property, please contact Tree Canada to let us know about it.